intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ### Patch Diffing

 The analysis environment was Windows7 x86 in that it had a small size of the updated file and easy to identified the spot differences.
-We downloaded both patched and unpatched versions of this module.
+We downloaded both patched versions of this module.

 They can be downloaded from Microsoft Update Catalog :

-- unpatched version (July, 2019) : KB4534314[^2]
+- patched version (January Patch Tuesday) : KB4534314[^2]
-- patched version (Feb, 2020) : KB4537813[^3]
+- patched version (February Patch Tuesday) : KB4537813[^3]